thycotic/privman-docs/install/installation/index.md

 ## Download the Latest Version of PM Installer

-The latest version of Privilege Manager is available for download.
+The latest version of Privilege Manager is available for download under the [Software Downloads topic](../sw-downloads.md).
 By clicking the “Automated” Installer link, a setup.exe file will be downloaded to your machine.
 It is recommended to run the setup.exe file as an administrator.

 ## Running the Installer